LGCY Power bolt logo

 User Testing

-Added videos to installation steps, to reduce confusion and be more accessible.
+Added instructional videos to installation steps to reduce confusion and enhance accessibility.

 Created additional screens: